In this guide, we’re configuring LiteSpeed Cache.

 Advanced

-• Instant Click: On – when users hover over a link, the page downloads in the background so by the time they click it, the page loads instantly (enabling it can consume resources).
+- Instant Click: Off – when users hover over a link, the page downloads in the background so by the time they click it, the page loads instantly (consumes resources).
+I recommend Flying Pages instead which does the same thing, but also preloads pages in the viewport (making your navigation much faster) and includes rules to reduce the load on your server.

 5. CDN